Authors: Filip Maric & David Nicholls / Reviewers: Anna Rajala & Dorothee Holscher / Submitted: 14 May 2019

 The belief in a single objective reality and the related fundamental assumptions of positivism have been extensively critiqued elsewhere (Giddings & Grant, 2007; Proietti et al., 2019).
 Although never before applied directly to physiotherapy, our contention is that Levinas challenges the positivistic basis of physiotherapy and both its ontological relation to reality in which the object-other is identified and approached as a knowable, or thematisable entity; and its belief that the practitioner is the knowing, doing ego; the expert that identifies, gains and defines knowledge about the other (Grant & Giddings, 2002, p.
 14-15).

 In recent years, other critiques of the positivism inherent in evidence-based biomedicine (and, by extension, physiotherapy) have emerged, not least from those advocating for person-centred care, holistic medicine, qualitative research, narrative-based medicine and the humanities (Clifton- Soderstrom, 2003; Gibson & Martin, 2003; Greenhalgh, Howick, & Maskrey, 2014; Holmes et al., 2006; Miles, Loughlin, & Polychronis, 2008; Shaw, 2012).
-Levinas’s work, however, goes much further than these in arguing that positivism leaves no room for difference: that Western philosophy upon which biomedicine is based, limits the (underlying) otherness of the other through an ‘imposition of scientific language on illness experiences which universalises persons into general categories before understanding’, or rather, without fully acknowledging ‘their specificity’ and unknowable otherness (Clifton- Soderstrom, 2003, p.
+Levinas’s work, however, enables us to go much further than these and argue that positivism, upon which biomedicine is based, leaves no room for difference.
+Biomedicine, then, limits the otherness of the other through an ‘imposition of scientific language on illness experiences which universalises persons into general categories’ without fully acknowledging their particular and unknowable otherness (Clifton-Soderstrom, 2003, p.
 459).

 The theory and practice of diagnosis